Cinema & Entertainment

 A video game revolution

-We dig deep into these groundbreaking games' history, from the genre's humble beginnings through to the present day, exploring the creation, impact, and legacy of a wide range of genre-defining classics from Wolfenstein 3D, Doom, GoldenEye, Half-Life, Halo, and many more.
+We dig deep into the history of these groundbreaking games, from the genre's humble beginnings to the present day, exploring the creation, impact, and legacy of a wide range of genre-defining classics, including Wolfenstein 3D, Doom, GoldenEye, Half-Life, Halo, and many more.

 The man behind the winning smile